Zettnq/oi-volume-signal-research/README.md

 ## 8. Data

-The repository is **schema-driven**: it does not depend on a specific symbol, exchange or period.
+The repository is **schema-driven**: it does not depend on a specific symbol or exchange.
 Bring your own dataset matching the schema in [`data/README.md`](data/README.md), then validate it in notebook 01.

-If critical checks pass, notebooks 01–09 run unchanged.
+If critical checks pass, notebooks 02–09 run unchanged.
 Raw/processed data are git-ignored; only the schema, the validator and the build guide ship with the repo.

 ---